SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 2.1.4 Push Sample

-Use the Cloud Foundry CLI to push the published application to Cloud Foundry.
+Use the Cloud Foundry CLI to push the published application to Cloud Foundry using the parameters that match what you selected for framework and runtime:

-Note below we show how to push for both Linux and Windows.
-Just pick one in order to proceed.

 ```bash
 > # Push to Linux cell